Official: Base shooter watched shooting videos before attack

 Ten Saudi students were being held on the base Saturday while several others were unaccounted for, said the official, who spoke on condition of anonymity after being briefed by federal authorities.

-A U.S. official on Friday identified the shooter as Mohammed Saeed Alshamrani.
+The FBI identified the shooter in a statement Saturday night as Mohammed Alshamrani, 21.
+Investigators said he was a 2nd Lt. in the Royal Saudi Air Force and was a student naval flight officer of Naval Aviation Schools Command.
+A U.S. official on Friday said the FBI was examining social media posts and investigating whether he acted alone or was connected to any broader group.
 The official wasn’t authorized to discuss the matter publicly and spoke to the AP on condition of anonymity.
-The official also said the FBI was examining social media posts and investigating whether he acted alone or was connected to any broader group.

-Two U.S. officials identified the student as a second lieutenant in the Saudi Air Force, and said Friday that authorities were investigating whether the attack was terrorism-related.
+Two U.S. officials said Friday that authorities were investigating whether the attack was terrorism-related.
 They spoke on condition of anonymity to disclose information that had not yet been made public.

 In remarks at a gathering of top U.S. defense and military officials on Saturday, Defense Secretary Mark Esper was asked whether he could say definitively that the shooting was an act of terrorism.